gridsome/gridsome.org/docs/deployment.md

 # Hosting & Deployment

 Gridsome sites are static generated at build time.
-This mean that the site can be hosted anywhere, and does not require any database.
-It can be hosted on a global CDN or even a simple FTP.
-Your site will also be un-hackable since there is no database connected.
+This means that the site can be hosted anywhere, and does not require any database.
+It can be hosted on a global CDN or even uploaded manually via FTP.
+Your site will also be virtually un-hackable since there is no database connected.
 With Gridsome you don't need any caching or security plugins like you do in a traditional CMS like WordPress.

 ### Git-based deploying